patbonecrusher/enki-the-crafty/readme.md

 - It serves as a backup of all my '.'files
 - It serves as a backup for crafter cli helper shell scripts

+### It will:
+- Install brew
+- Via a brewfile, install:
+	- command line brew packages such as node, jenv, rbenv...
+	- macOS application not distributed via the AppStore, such as SourceTree...
+	- macOS application purchased from the AppStore

 ### Assumptions
+- Only work on macOS
 - This is based on zsh and oh-my-zsh

 ## Usage
 On macOS, in your favorite terminal window and run theses commands:

 ```bash